-1 Introduction
+1 INTRODUCTION

 Generative model-based approaches for feature localization have received a lot of attention over the last decade.
 Their key advantage is to use a priori knowledge from a training stage for restricting the model while searching for a model instance in an image.
-Two specific instances of model-based approaches, the Active Appearance Model (AAM) [1] and the closely related 3D Morphable Model (3DMM) [2], have proven to show excellent results in locating image features in applications such as face detection and tracking [3], face and facial expression recognition [4], or medical image segmentation [5, 6].
+Two specific instances of model-based approaches, the Active Appearance Model (AAM) (Cootes et al., 2001) and the closely related 3D Morphable Model (3DMM) (Blanz and Vetter, 1999), have proven to show excellent results in locating image features in applications such as face detection and tracking (Matthews and Baker, 2004), face and facial expression recognition (Blanz and Vetter, 2003), or medical image segmentation (Mitchell et al., 2001; Beichel et al., 2005).

-Despite its large success, the AAM model has one main limitation; it is not robust against occlusions.
-Thus, if important features are missing, the AAM fitting algorithm tends to get stuck in local minima.
+Despite its large success, the AAM model has one main limitation.
+It is not robust against occlusions.
+Thus, if important features are missing the AAM fitting algorithm tends to get stuck in local minima.
 This especially credits for human faces since the large variability in the image data such as certain kinds of glasses, makeups, or beards can not totally be captured in the training stage.
-Similar difficulties also arise in other areas of model-based approaches (e.g., in the medical domain [6]).
+Similar difficulties also arise in other areas of model-based approaches (e.g., in the medical domain (Beichel et al., 2005)).

 In the recent years some research was dedicated to generative model-based approaches in the presence of occlusions by investigating robust fitting strategies.
-In the original AAM approach [1] fitting is treated as a least squares optimization problem, which is, of course, very sensitive to outliers due to its quadratic error measure (L_2 norm).
-To overcome this problem, the work of [7] extended the standard fitting method (a) by learning the usual gray-value differences encountered during training and (b) by ignoring gray-value differences exceeding a threshold derived from these values during fitting.
+In the original AAM approach (Cootes et al., 2001) fitting is treated as a least squares optimization problem, which is, of course, very sensitive to outliers due to its quadratic error measure (L_2 norm).
+To overcome this problem, the work of (Edwards et al., 1999) extended the standard fitting method (a) by learning the usual gray-value differences encountered during training and (b) by ignoring gray-value differences exceeding a threshold derived from these values during fitting.
 But the main drawback of this method is that the required threshold depends on the training conditions, which makes it improper for real-life situations.
-In contrast, in [8] a RANSAC procedure is used for the initialization of the AAM fitting in order to get rid of occlusions due to differing poses.
+In contrast, in (Dornaika and Ahlberg, 2002) a RANSAC procedure is used for the initialization of the AAM fitting in order to get rid of occlusions due to differing poses.
 However, since the AAM fitting remains unchanged this approach has still problems with appearance outliers.

-Another direction of research was dedicated to replacing the least-squares error measure by a robust error measure in the fitting stage [9].
-Later this approach was further refined by comparing several robust error measures [10].
-The same strategy is also used in [11] and was adapted to a statistical framework in [12].
-But the latter approach is limited in several ways: (a) a scale parameter is required, which is hard to determine in general, (b) the framework around the inverse compositional algorithm is specifically tailored to tracking, and (c) the face models are built from the tracked person, which limits its generic applicability.
+Another direction of research was dedicated to replacing the least-squares error measure by a robust error measure in the fitting stage (Gross et al., 2006).
+Later this approach was further refined by comparing several robust error measures (Theobald et al., 2006).
+The same strategy is also used in (Romdhani and Vetter, 2003) and was adapted to a statistical framework in (Yu et al., 2007).
+But the latter approach is limited in several ways: (a) a scale parameter is required, which is hard to determine in general, (b) the framework around the inverse compositional algorithm is specifically tailored to tracking, and (c) the face models are built from the tracked person, which limits its applicability for general applications.